yoshtec/snapbtrex/README.md

 ## Transferring Snapshots to Remote Host

-snapbtrex uses the btrfs send and receive commands to transfer snapshots from a sending host to a receiving host.
+snapbtrex uses the btrfs send and receive commands to transfer snapshots from a sending host to a receiving host via ssh.

 Both hosts have to be prepared as in the setup instructions if you want to call the script via cronjob.
 You can always call snapbtrex as standalone script if you have appropriate rights.

+Specify your target host via  `--remote-host` and the directory with the `--remote-dir` options.
+Both options have to be present.
+The target directory has to be located within a btrfs file system and it has to be mounted via the root volume, or else btrfs might fail to receive snapshots.

 ### Setup instructions
-transfer with backups with ssh
+For transfer backups with ssh within an automated script (cronjob) you have to prepare the systems with the following steps.

 1\. create user `snapbtr` on both systems
 ```sh